 Myth 5 – Patient thinks post-surgery the hair density is going to be fuller and scalp won’t be visible at all.

 Fact – This also needs to be explained to the patient that density can’t be fuller, we can give him a good coverage but density won’t be same as he had before.

-Myth 7 – Patient feels there are lots of precautions he has to follow example he can never step out in sun ever in his life after FUE, he can never colour, never cut his hair.
+Myth 7 – Patient feels there are lots of precautions he has to follow example he can never step out in sun ever in his life after FUE, he can never color, never cut his hair.

-Fact – We have to explain him it’s his own hair which we have transplanted from one location to other, so they will grow naturally, he can cut and colour them.
+Fact – We have to explain him it’s his own hair which we have transplanted from one location to other, so they will grow naturally, he can cut and color them.
 Regarding sun exposure, its only for a few days that he needs to avoid sun exposure, later he can go in sun.